baijuka/matzone_v1/TEST.md

 - There the user can fill in the sign up form

 **10. As a user I want to be able to easily login or logout so that I can access my account and personal account information.**
-- A user can click the 'My Account' navlink and then click 'Sign In' to sign in:
+- A user can click the 'My Account' navlink and then click 'Sign In' to sign in.
-- When a user is logged in, they can click the 'My Account' navlink and click on 'Log Out':
+- When a user is logged in, they can click the 'My Account' navlink and click on 'Log Out'.

 **11. As a user I want to be able to easily reset my password in case I forget it so that I can recover access to my account when I forget my password.**
-- On the sign in page (see above) there is a 'Forgot Password?' link:
+- On the sign in page (see above) there is a 'Forgot Password?' link.
-- After clicking the link, the user will be redirected to a password recover page, where they can fill in the form to reset their password:
+- After clicking the link, the user will be redirected to a password recover page, where they can fill in the form to reset their password.

 **12. As a user I want to be able to receive some kind of confirmation after registering so that I can confirm that my account registration was successful.**
 - After registration a confirmation email is sent to the address that is given.

 **13. As a user I want to be able to have a personalised user profile so that I can view my personal order history and update my personal account information and My Reviews.**
-- When a user is logged in, they can click on 'My Account' and then on 'My Profile' to go to their personal profile page:
+- When a user is logged in, they can click on 'My Account' and then on 'My Profile' to go to their personal profile page.
-- On that page they have an overview of their delivery information, order history and reviews:
+- On that page they have an overview of their delivery information, order history and reviews.
 - The user can update their delivery information by editing the form.

 ### Sorting and Searching: